divyaprakash29/AI-Memory-Assistant/README.md

 ### Basic Conversation

 ```
 You: Hello!
-My name is Nitesh.
+My name is Divya.
-AI: Hi Nitesh!
+AI: Hi Divya!
 It's nice to meet you.
 How can I help you today?

 You: I'm interested in learning about machine learning.
-AI: That's great, Nitesh!
+AI: That's great, Divya!
 Machine learning is a fascinating field...

 [Later, in a new session]

 You: What's my name?
-AI: Your name is Nitesh!
+AI: Your name is Divya!

 You: What am I interested in?
 AI: You mentioned you're interested in learning about machine learning!